joemoose/psiops/docs/playing.md

 ## Modifying Action Rolls

-Depending on your current operational circumstances, **action rolls** might have higher or lower odds of success, as described in the following sections.
+Depending on your current tactical circumstances, **action rolls** might have higher or lower odds of success, as described in the following sections.

 ### Advantage